radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 description: Learn how to navigate the Control Panel.
 ---

+## Overview
+The Control Panel is a web-based interface that administrators use to configure and manage RadiantOne Identity Data Management.
+RadiantOne also offers a configuration API that can be called programmatically with an [Access Token](/documentation/configuration/security/access-tokens).

 ## Accessing the Control Panels
 The Control Panels utilize a web server that is installed with RadiantOne.
 The endpoint to access the Control Panel is defined when you create an environment in the Environment Operations Center.
 For details on creating environments and locating the Control Panel endpoint, see [Create Environments](/documentation/installation/create-environments).